 - More experienced guides

-- Possible internal flight to/from Serengeti
+- Possible internal flight to/from the Serengeti

-Sample 5-day mid-range safari cost: $2,500–4,000 per person
+Sample 5-day mid-range safari: $2,500–$4,000 per person

-Luxury Safari: $800–1,500+/Day
+Luxury Safari: $800–$1,500+/Day

 What you get: